Q: Can I use the mobile apps without an internet connection? How do I access my recipes when I don't have internet access?

 A: Please follow the instructions in our MasterCook 15 Merge article.
 Basically you point MasterCook to where you files are, and it gives you the options to choose how to add them to MasterCook 15.

 Q: What happens after my subscription to MasterCook.com expires?

 A: The MasterCook.com subscription allows you to store your recipes in the cloud in your account at MasterCook.com which enables it to sync to all of your devices.
-If you allow your subscription to expire then you won't be able to sync your recipes to the cloud.
-A free account (nonpaid) allows you to sync up to 25 recipes.
-A paid account allows you to sync up to 50,000 recipes.
-MasterCook 15 works stand alone and without a MasterCook.com subscription just as the previous versions do.
+If you allow your subscription to expire we will eventually close your account and suspend it.
+You will have to pay a reactivation fee.